Numi2/Numi-orderbook/readme.md

 - Periodic writer saves atomically to the configured path
 - On startup, the snapshot is loaded if present and `load_on_start = true`

-### AF_XDP
+### AF_XDP / PACKET_MMAP

-An AF_XDP receiver is stubbed and Linux-only.
-Enable via `[afxdp] enable = true` to replace channel A’s socket RX; on non-Linux builds it will error out.
-Production UMEM/ring wiring is required on your target NIC/driver.
+On Linux, enabling `[afxdp] enable = true` replaces channel A’s socket RX with a high‑performance mmap’ed packet ring.
+The code attempts AF_XDP if available and falls back to PACKET_RX_RING (TPACKET_V2) for broad compatibility.
+Packets are parsed to UDP payload and fed into the pipeline with a single copy into the pool buffer.

 ### Directory layout